sp-soul/sp-soul.github.io/_posts/2020-07-08-useful-shortcuts-to-reduce-mouse-use.md

 Most people know that you can take a screenshot on a mac, but there are a few ways you can do this!

 ![A keyboard showing the Shift + CMD + 3 Shortcut](/static/img/posts/useful-shortcuts-to-reduce-mouse-use/keyboard-shift-command-3.png){:loading="lazy"}
-- `CMD + Shift + 3` – Take a snapshot of your entire screen.
+- `CMD + Shift + 3` – Take a snapshot of your entire screen
-- `CMD + Shift + 4` – Turn your cursor into a set of crosshairs that will let you select a specific area of your screen.
+- `CMD + Shift + 4` – Turn your cursor into a set of crosshairs that will let you select a specific area of your screen
-- `CMD + Shift + 4 + Spacebar` – Hit these keys to screenshot only your current window (e.g., browser window, specific app, etc.) without altering its dimensions.
+- `CMD + Shift + 4 + Spacebar` – Hit these keys to screenshot only your current window (e.g., browser window, specific app, etc.) without altering its dimensions

 ### General good ones
 - `CMD + ~` - switch between windows of the same app
 - `CMD + M` - minimising a window
-- `CMD + ,` - typically brings up preferences for an application.
+- `CMD + ,` - typically brings up preferences for an application
 - `CMD + Shift + Delete` - Empty Trash (opens confirmation dialog)
 - `Option + CMD + Eject` - Go to sleep

 ## Google Chrome
 ![A keyboard showing the Shift + CMD + T Shortcut](/static/img/posts/useful-shortcuts-to-reduce-mouse-use/keyboard-shift-command-t.png){:loading="lazy"}

-`Shift + CMD + T` re-open last closed tab (an absolute life-saver in Google Chrome
+`Shift + CMD + T` - re-opens your last closed tab (an absolute life-saver in Google Chrome)

 ![A keyboard showing the CMD + L Shortcut](/static/img/posts/useful-shortcuts-to-reduce-mouse-use/keyboard-command-l.png){:class="mt-img" loading="lazy"}

-`CMD + L` Focus on address bar in Google Chrome
+`CMD + L` - focus on address bar in Google Chrome

 ![A keyboard showing the Shift + Option + Arrow Shortcut](/static/img/posts/useful-shortcuts-to-reduce-mouse-use/keyboard-shift-option-arrow.png){:class="mt-img" loading="lazy"}